Many-Body Dephasing in a Trapped-Ion Quantum Simulator

 \textit{Theoretical results.--} We investigate numerically the temporal fluctuation $\sigma_A$ as a function of $\alpha$ for fixed dimensionless parameter $\lambda\equiv 2J_0/B$.
 We also extract from our numerical simulations the size scaling exponent $\kappa$ from the fit $\sigma_A\propto e^{-\kappa N}$ for $N=3-10$ spins [see Fig.~\ref{fig_QuantumQuench}(b)].
 We find two distinct regimes, at small and large $\alpha$, separated by the crossover value of $\alpha^*=\ln(2|\lambda|)/\ln2$ \cite{DynamicalPhaseTransition}.
-The crossover between those regimes can be understood from the competition between the two terms in Hamiltonian (\ref{Hamiltonian}), i.e., the magnetic field energy $-B\sum_{i}s^z_i$ (where $s^z_i\equiv\frac{1}{2}\sigma_i^z$ is the spin operator) and the next-nearest-neighbor (NNN) spin-spin coupling $2^{-\alpha}4J_0\sum_{i} s_i^xs_{i+2}^x$, which, for $\alpha>0$, is the leading term responsible for breaking integrability \cite{DynamicalPhaseTransition}.
+The crossover between those regimes can be understood from the competition between the two terms in Hamiltonian (\ref{Hamiltonian}), i.e., the magnetic field energy $-B\sum_{i}s^z_i$ (where $s^z_i\equiv\frac{1}{2}\sigma_i^z$) and the next-nearest-neighbor (NNN) spin-spin coupling $2^{-\alpha+2}J_0\sum_{i} s_i^xs_{i+2}^x$, which, for $\alpha>0$, is the leading term responsible for breaking integrability \cite{DynamicalPhaseTransition}.
 In the regime of $\alpha\gg\alpha^*$, by neglecting the NNN (and other long-range) coupling terms, the Hamiltonian is reduced into an integrable model.
 Adding the NNN coupling terms weakly breaks the integrability and results in many-body dephasing \cite{Florian2017}.
 We cannot reach this regime in the experiment since the power-law exponent is $\alpha\approx 0.7$.
-Therefore this work lies in the opposite regime of $\alpha\ll\alpha^*$, where the long-range coupling terms are dominant over the magnetic field energy.
-The general concept of many-body dephasing still applies in this regime, and an analytical prediction can be obtained, as we will show below.
+Therefore this work lies in the opposite regime of $\alpha\ll\alpha^*$, where the long-range coupling terms are dominant over the magnetic field energy, and an analytical prediction can be obtained, as we will show below.

 In the global coupling limit ($\alpha=0$), the Hamiltonian \bea H_{\alpha=0}=-B{S}^{z}_{N}+2J_0(S^x_N)^2+NJ_0/2 \eea is called Lipkin-Meshkov-Glick (LMG) model \cite{Lipkin1965}, which is integrable \cite{Morita2006,Jr2013} since there exist $N$ conserved quantities.
 For example, $\vec{S}^2_n\equiv S^{x2}_{n}+S^{y2}_{n}+S^{z2}_{n}$ ($n=2,\dots,N$) and the Hamiltonian (\ref{H0}) itself satisfy $[\vec{S}^2_n, H_{\alpha=0}]=0$, where $S^{\beta}_{n}\equiv\sum^{n}_{i=1} \frac{1}{2}\sigma^{\beta}_i$ with $\beta = x,y,z $.
 In the special case of $\lambda\rightarrow\infty$ ($B\rightarrow0$), we can label each energy level by $|S_1,S_{2},\cdots,S_{N-1},S_N,S^x_N\rangle$ and group all the eigenstates into $N+1$ subspaces according to $S^x_N$.
 In each $S^x_N$-subspace, there are ${N \choose N/2+S^x_N}$ degenerate levels.
 We define the notation $|\Phi^{\lambda=\infty}_{\frac{N}{2},S^x_N}\rangle$ as the eigenstate with $S_N=N/2$ and spin projection $S^x_N$ at $\lambda=\infty$.